Volunteer as a Mission Builder with YWAM

 Email us at firstname.lastname@example.org for further information

-Everyone entering México must hold a valid Passport with an expiry date of no less than 6 months.
-Visas will be issued to you upon your arrival at customs.
+Everyone entering México must hold a valid passport with an expiry date of no less than 6 months.
+6 month travel visas will be issued to you upon your arrival at customs.

 Mazatlán is situated on the Pacific Coast of Mexico, almost directly across from the tip of the Baja peninsula.